PatWyzlic/NovaLyfe/README.md

 # NovaLyfe

-<h4>NovaLyfe is a dashboard for your life.
-You are able to add to dos as well as seeing the current weather in your location.</h4>
+<h4>NovaLyfe is a dashboard for users lives.
+Users are able to add to dos with a name, description, start date, and due date.
+Users also automaticall get the weather near their general location, and can type in locations to get a specific result.</h4>

 <h4>Home Page</h4>